Keskustan Kirppis Numbers

-Keskustan Kirppis - The biggest self-service flea market in Jyväskylä
+Keskustan Kirppis - The biggest self-service flea market in Jyväskylä centre

 We welcome you to find treasures and turn your extra stuff into money!